-I decided to apply for the Undergraduate of the year awards on a whim in November last year, never knowing how far I’d get.
+I decided to apply for the Undergraduate of the Year Awards on a whim in November last year, never knowing how far I’d get.
 I read the criteria to apply and felt I had a bit of experience – not loads, but enough – to send an application.
-I thought to myself, “why not?” and went for it!
-After submitting there was a bit of a wait since the deadline was over two months away, and I spent that time speculating as to who the other candidates would be and whether my application would ever be good enough on a national level.
+I thought to myself, 'why not?' and went for it!
+After submitting it there was a bit of a wait since the deadline was over two months away, and I spent that time speculating as to who the other candidates would be and whether my application would ever be good enough on a national level.

 Early the next February I received an email from TARGETjobs saying I had been longlisted for the award… soon followed by an email from Rolls-Royce inviting me to an assessment centre since I had made it to the top 20!
 I was amazed – when I applied I had always seen the interview as a far-fetched dream and now I had been chosen to attend!
-I only had three days to book my trains and request my tutor for a few days off and before I knew it I was on my way to Derby.
-Unfortunately, ‘Storm Doris’ chose that exact day to strike northern England which meant a journey that should have taken 2 hours took me just over 10 and it meant that I missed the networking part of the assessment centre.
-The journey from London to Derby was extremely stressful, involving 5 train and coach changes, an overpriced emergency taxi, and a lot of frantic calls from my parents to make sure I was alright.
-On the positive side, this just added to the excitement and made me realise just how determined I was to succeed at the assessment center.
-I reached my hotel at seven in the evening and got straight to work on a presentation that they had asked us to prepare for the next day, about diversity in the engineering industry.
+I only had three days to book my trains and request a few days off from my tutor and before I knew it I was on my way to Derby.
+Unfortunately, ‘Storm Doris’ chose that exact day to strike northern England, which meant a journey that should have taken two hours took me just over 10 and it meant that I missed the networking part of the assessment centre.
+The journey from London to Derby was extremely stressful, involving five train and coach changes, an overpriced emergency taxi, and a lot of frantic calls from my parents to make sure I was alright.
+On the positive side, this just added to the excitement and made me realise just how determined I was to succeed at the assessment centre.
+I reached my hotel at seven in the evening and got straight to work on a presentation that they had asked us to prepare for the next day about diversity in the engineering industry.

-Meeting the nineteen other semi-finalists the next day was very eye-opening; everyone had had such successful lives and I couldn’t see how the interviewers would pick a winner!
+Meeting the 19 other semi-finalists the next day was very eye-opening; everyone had had such successful lives and I couldn’t see how the interviewers would pick a winner!
 I certainly didn’t think it would be me.
-By the afternoon all the interviews were over, and I was on my way back to London, full of uncertainty.
-However, I received a phone call four days later – I had been chosen as one of the 10 finalists, and had been offered a summer internship.
+By the afternoon all the interviews were over and I was on my way back to London full of uncertainty.
+However, I received a phone call four days later – I had been chosen as one of the ten finalists, and had been offered a summer internship.
 I couldn’t believe it – I would be attending the awards ceremony at Canary Wharf and I had finally secured an internship!